-The dnssec-policy statement requires dynamic DNS to be set up, or inline-signing to be enabled.
+The dnssec-policy statement requires dynamic DNS to be set up, or inline-signing to be enabled (which is the default for DNSSEC zones).

 If inline-signing is enabled, this means that a signed version of the zone is maintained separately and is written out to a different file on disk (the zone's filename plus a .signed extension).